ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 --------------

 The default behaviour of the RTL mode is the same as for fixed wing.
-It will fly to the nearest rally point (or home if not rally point is defined) and circle as a fixed wing aircraft about that point.
+It will fly to the nearest rally point (or home if no rally point is defined) and circle as a fixed wing aircraft about that point.
 The VTOL motors will not be used unless the aircraft drops below the airspeed defined in :ref:`Q_ASSIST_SPEED. <Q_ASSIST_SPEED.>` The altitude the aircraft